kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+Logically, file systems provide a mapping from file names to its contents, and this content is in terms of bytes.
+But, persistent storage uses block-based implementation and operations.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+I think this is a table that indicates the status of each file.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+The OS stores data in memory when you write a file so if you modify a block several times, the system only has to write it to disk once.
+It can also load blocks rather than bytes from disk due to the negligible time to load a KiB block.
+If the OS can predict a process block that is needed, it can load the block before it is requested.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+The file you wrote was probably written to memory but not immediately to storage because the buffering process often delays the writing to disk.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+One advantage of a FAT is that it has faster access to files.
+Since inodes are smaller, they aren't used much for larger systems.

 6) What is overhead?
 What is fragmentation?

+Overhead is the data structure's allocated space.
+Fragmentation is the unused space of blocks.

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+This is a good idea because programmers would only have to learn 1 API, and programs may be more adaptable to change (due to the various ways it can work from data from different places).
+It might be a bad idea because this principle might not be true for everything.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then